The-Poolz/SecretsManager/README.md

 var connection = await new SecretManager(client).GetDbConnectionAsync();
 ```

+#### GetSecretValueAsync<T>(string secretName)

-- GetSecretValueAsync<T>(string secretName): Asynchronously retrieves a secret value of the specified type.
+Asynchronously retrieves a secret value of the specified type.
 The secret value is deserialized from JSON format.

-#### Example
+Example
 ```csharp
 // Create client using environment variable var client = SecretManager.CreateClient();